-If debt gets too old and the statute of limitations expires, the debt collectors may not be able to sue you to enforce the debt.
+If your debt gets too old and the statute of limitations expires, debt collectors may not be able to sue you to enforce the debt.
 Find out what the statute of limitations is in your state to determine if a claim against you is time-barred.
-If it is, be careful about making any payments until you have a plan in place to address the debt, because even partial payments on a debt in collections could restart the clock, leaving you facing the risk of being sued by a collector for what you owe.
+If it is, be careful about making any payments until you have a plan in place to address the debt.
+Even partial payments on a debt in collections could restart the clock, leaving you facing the risk of being sued by a collector for what you owe.

 And keep in mind that the statute of limitations on debt collectors going after you for debt is different than the amount of time a derogatory mark can stay on your credit reports.

 The economic effects of the coronavirus pandemic have made it difficult for many Americans to pay off debt.